mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 The numinal is hard to explain in words.
-Sometimes I felt as if I was moving like I was falling through a storm or a vast pressure on top of me as if I was buried beneath the earth.
-Or there was a flickering red, black, yellow vast expanse behind my closed eyelids.
+Sometimes I felt as if I was moving like I was falling through a storm or a vast pressure on top of me as if I was buried beneath the earth or there was a flickering red, black, yellow vast expanse behind my closed eyelids.

-Anyhow I thought for a while I was free of Must.
+I thought for a while I was free of Must.

 ***